 It's been a few days ever since we witnessed the regeneration of Peter Capaldi's Doctor Who.
 I have to admit I've got into Doctor Who about 3-4 years ago, and mainly the new Who era, but that does not mean I'm a regular viewer.
 Apart from being a Trekkie I consider myself a Whovian too - just like an Orvillian, but that's for another day.
 Certainly the latest adventure of or Time Lord was the saddest one of all.
 I'm not afraid to say out loud I did cry of half of the episode.
 The 12th Doctor grow a lot on me ever since I see him first appear in Deep Breath and he continued to be the Doctor I now consider my second favorite.
-But before I say goodbye to him let's have a look at the Christmas Special "Twice Upon A Time" in bit more in depth than my initial youtube reaction.
-If you prefer to watch that instead click in the video down below.
+But before I say goodbye to him let's have a look at the Christmas Special "Twice Upon A Time" in bit more in depth than my initial YouTube reaction.

 Regenerate or Not?